 Ryan Toews adds:

-"Definitely an A6M3, note the firewall is right in front of the front edge of the MG access covers.
+"This Zero is definitely an A6M3, note the firewall is right in front of the front edge of the machine gun access covers.
 Cut at station 10, probably by Diemert, he had one rear fuselage section that was cut at station 10.
 Diemert salvaged at least two A6M3 3285 (Model 32) and A6M3 3753 (Model 22).
 3285 was cut at station 13, thus this could be 3753.
-Note that this is VERY tentative."
+Note that this is very tentative."

 Are you a relative or associated with any person mentioned?

 Do you have photos or additional information to add?

 August 2, 2018